GPU programming concepts

 For distributed memory machines, a process-based parallel programming model is employed.
 The processes are independent execution units which have their own memory address spaces.
 They are created when the parallel program is started and they are only terminated at the end.
 The communication between them is done explicitly via message passing like MPI.

 On the shared memory architectures it is possible to use a thread based parallelism.
 The threads are light execution units and can be created and destroyed at a relatively small cost.
-The threads have their own state information but they share the same memory address space.
+The threads have their own state information, but they share the same memory address space.
 When needed the communication is done though the shared memory.

 Both approaches have their advantages and disadvantages.
 Distributed machines are relatively cheap to build and they have an “infinite “ capacity.
 In principle one could add more and more computing units.
 In practice the more computing units are used the more time consuming is the communication.
 The shared memory systems can achieve good performance and the programming model is quite simple.
 However they are limited by the memory capacity and by the access speed.
 In addition in the shared parallel model it is much easier to create race conditions.